About the Farm

 At the heart of Pennyhooks is a 100 acre organic grass land farm.
 It has been owned by the Otter Family for over 60 years.
 It has beautiful views and water meadows with orchids, otters, water voles and a wonderful meandering brook within a lovely valley.
 There is a herd of about 20 Aberdeen Angus cows plus their calves, as well as a flock of hens, some donkeys, goats and pigs.
 The cows have an important role in the care of the conservation on the farm, as by their carefully managed grazing, the species rich grassland is maintained.

-Conservation & archaeology
+Conservation & Archaeology

-Pennyhooks ancient valley is protected as a county wildlife site and currently by being part of the Natural England Higher Level Stewardship programme.
-Neolithic flints have been found here as well as old field systems and it also has a limestone tufa spring within a reed bed in the semi-ancient little woodland.
+Pennyhooks’ ancient valley is protected as a county wildlife site and currently by being part of the Natural England Higher Level Stewardship programme.
+Neolithic flints have been found here, as well as old field systems, and it also has a limestone tufa spring within a reed bed in the semi-ancient little woodland.

-It needs constant care & attention to ensure that the significance of this special farm is maintained & if possible enhanced for the well being of future bio-diversity here.
-The sense of well being & a balanced ecology also often benefits those who spend time here.
-Recent research supports the perception that being outside in a natural environment has positive effects for mental & physical health.
-See the Care Farming UK Website for more information.
+It needs constant care and attention to ensure that the significance of this special farm is maintained and if possible enhanced for the wellbeing of future bio-diversity here.
+The sense of wellbeing and a balanced ecology also often benefits those who spend time here.
+Recent research supports the perception that being outside in a natural environment has positive effects for mental and physical health.

 Pennyhooks Farm Year revolves around care of its cattle and care of its grassland.
 Calves are born throughout the year, suckled on their mothers for 9 months, and sold between 1 and 2 years old either as store cattle or finished cattle.
 We have our own pedigree Angus bull.

-Activities outside on the farm, starting in January, include:
+Activities outside on the farm include:

-- • Silage making, local contractors help to turn grass into silage bales for Winter feed.
-Sometimes we have to patch the bales to keep them from spoiling, after the crows have made holes by using them as tables to stand on & pluck corn from the ear, from corn they have picked in our neighbours fields.
+- June - Silage making - local contractors help to turn grass into silage bales for Winter feed.
+Sometimes we have to patch the bales to keep them from spoiling,( after the crows have made holes by using them as tables to stand on and pluck corn from the ear, from the ears they have picked in our neighbour’s fields!).